Gifu Links...

 Informational Links a la Others:

-- Yahoo Weather: Detailed 5-day Forecast for Gifu
+- The Weather Channel: Detailed 10-day Forecast for Gifu or Miyazaki

-Predicting weather in Japan even from hour to hour is notoriously difficult, and most Japanese sites don't seem willing to take the gamble beyond one day out.
-This site gives 5 days of detailed weather, updated constantly.
+Predicting the weather in Japan even from hour to hour is notoriously difficult, but this site boldly gives 10 days of detailed weather, updated constantly.
 If you check it daily, you will have a pretty decent picture of what to expect.
+And if you are expecting the unexpected, please check with the Japan Meteorological Agency for Typhoon/Earthquake/Tsunami/Volcano warnings and tracking.

 - Google Maps Japan